turbot/steampipe-plugin-oci/docs/tables/oci_artifacts_container_image_signature.md

+---
+title: "Steampipe Table: oci_artifacts_container_image_signature - Query OCI Artifacts Container Image Signatures using SQL"
+description: "Allows users to query OCI Artifacts Container Image Signatures."
+---

-# Table: oci_artifacts_container_image_signature
+# Table: oci_artifacts_container_image_signature - Query OCI Artifacts Container Image Signatures using SQL

-OCI (Oracle Cloud Infrastructure) Artifact Container Image Signature is a digital signature that provides a way to verify the authenticity and integrity of container images stored in OCI Artifact Registry.
-It is used to ensure that the image has not been tampered with and that it can be trusted.
+Oracle Cloud Infrastructure's (OCI) Artifacts service is a fully managed, scalable, and secure artifact storage and sharing service.
+OCI Artifacts allows you to share container images within and across regions and tenancies.
+OCI Artifacts Container Image Signatures are cryptographic proofs that are used to verify the authenticity and integrity of OCI Artifacts Container Images.

+## Table Usage Guide

+The `oci_artifacts_container_image_signature` table provides insights into the cryptographic signatures associated with OCI Artifacts Container Images.
+As a security analyst, you can use this table to explore signature-specific details, including the cryptographic algorithm used, the key used for signing, and the signature value.
+This can be beneficial for verifying the authenticity and integrity of the container images in your OCI environment.

 ## Examples

 ### Basic info
+Explore which OCI artifacts container image signatures have been created, by whom, and with what key and algorithm.
+This can help in understanding the security and accountability aspects of your OCI artifacts.

 ```sql
 select